 Our structure and governance

-The Holding focuses on raising and effectively placing funds for climate-relevant innovation, while directly implementing and funding selected innovation initiatives at the systemic level.
+The Climate-KIC International Foundation owns 90 per cent of Climate-KIC Holding B.V., a private limited liability company registered in the Netherlands (registration number 63299658), focusing on raising and effectively placing funds for climate-relevant innovation, while directly implementing and funding selected innovation initiatives at the systemic level.
 The Holding’s activities include pursuing public and private funding, sponsorship, incorporating, participating in and financing businesses and companies, and providing advice and services to others.

 Climate-KIC Holding B.V.

-The Holding’s Supervisory Board takes responsibility for Climate-KIC Holding B.V.’s general affairs and reports to the company’s shareholders at the Annual General Meeting.
+The Holding’s Supervisory Board takes responsibility for the supervision of Climate-KIC Holding B.V.’s general affairs and reports to the company’s shareholders at the Annual General Meeting.